RobKenis/edgecase-2023/docs/thursday/3-beoming-more-agile.md

 LogicMonitor started as an infrastructure platform, it started off in a datacenter.
 Then the app stack is build on top of it, traces and logs.
 Then APM is sprinkled on top. _aaaaargh he starts mentioning AI_
 All these things combined lead to AIOps, which leverages all your data to pinpoint problems. _Note to self: it's not AI, it's a bunch of if-statements and timestamps_

+## Observability in your team

+- Look at what tools you have that take time
+- Which tools can we move to a hosted monitoring platform
+- Have we considered OpenTelemetry